espitman/fullstack-app/README.md

 - `api/` - All backend (NestJS) code, configs, and build output.
 - `client/` - All frontend (React) code, configs, and build output.
-- `shared-dtos/` -**Shared Data Transfer Objects (DTOs) and TypeScript types** used for type-safe communication between backend and frontend.This ensures both sides of your app use the exact same data contracts, reducing bugs and improving maintainability.
+- `pkg/shared-dtos/` - **Shared Data Transfer Objects (DTOs) and TypeScript types** used for type-safe communication between backend and frontend.
+This ensures both sides of your app use the exact same data contracts, reducing bugs and improving maintainability.
 - `build/` - The final, ready-to-deploy output after running `make build`.
 - `scripts/` - Utility scripts for build and deployment automation.
 - `Makefile` - Main build and automation entrypoint.